From LUSEM to Lund Business School

 - Pressure from the business community is needed to change LUSEM.
-And support from several constituents for a sustainable long-term transformation.
+And continous support from several constituents for a long-term transformation.
 About business and research ↓

-- Reduce the number of institutions within LUSEM from six to two.
+- Reduce the number of institutions within LUSEM from six to three.

 Fewer research areas will sharpen the profile.
-'Business law' can be transferred to the 'Faculty of Law', 'Economic history' to 'the Joint Faculties of Humanities and Theology' of which the subject of 'History' is a part.
+'Business law' can be transferred to the 'Faculty of Law'.
 The departments of 'Informatics' and 'Statistics' should be discontinued and become 'Supporting units' for Digital learning and Quantitative learning.
-'Storytelling and visualization' becomes a third supporting unit.
+'Storytelling and visualization' should become a third supporting unit.

 - Reduce dependence on accreditations.
 Make internal quality work more transparent.
 Strategy comes before communication.

 - Change the delegation system for research within LUSEM.
 Should almost all research questions really be delegated to the departments?
 Seek a new balance to support the new profile.

 - Reorganize the doctoral program in business administration with the goal that 50% of doctoral students will work in business and organizations.